koehlma/momba/README.md

 Maximilian A. Köhl, Michaela Klauck, and Holger Hermanns: *Momba: JANI Meets Python*.
 In: J. F. Groote and K. G. Larsen (eds.)
 27th International Conference on Tools and Algorithms for the Construction and Analysis of Systems, TACAS 2021.
 DOI: https://doi.org/10.1007/978-3-030-72013-1_23.

-In case you made anything with Momba or plan to do so, we would highly appreciate if you would let us know by [opening a discussion](https://github.com/koehlma/momba/discussions/new?category=show-and-tell) or dropping us a message. 🙌
+In case you made anything with Momba or plan to do so, we would highly appreciate if you let us know about your exciting project by [opening a discussion](https://github.com/koehlma/momba/discussions/new?category=show-and-tell) or dropping us a message. 🙌

 ## ✨ Features